 Diercks v.
 City of Bettendorf is an open records case that considers if records between a private law firm that has been engaged by an insurance company that provides coverage to a county should be considered open records under lowa law.
 ISAC again signed onto an amicus curiae brief with the lowa County Attorneys Association to argue that these types of records that are not seen or used by the government body should not be consider records of the government and thus not subject to lowa's open records laws.
-This case is still pending as of the writing of this manual in December 2018.
+In July 2019, the lowa Court of Appeals ruled that the records were public and subject to disclosure.